imsudhirpawar/To-Do-List-iOS-App-ListaGram/README.md

 git clone imsudhirpawar/To-Do-List-iOS-App-ListaGram
 ```

+## Firestore Integration

+This app uses Firebase Firestore to store and retrieve data.
+Before running the app, you'll need to set up a Firestore database and configure your project with the appropriate API keys and credentials.
+Here's how to get started:

+1. Create a new Firebase project or use an existing one.
+2. In the Firebase console, select your project and click on "Firestore" in the left-hand menu.
+3. Click "Create Database" to create a new Firestore database.
+4. Choose a location for your database and select "Start in test mode".
+5. Once your database is created, click on "Project Settings" in the top right corner of the console.
+6. Under the "General" tab, scroll down to the "Your apps" section and select your iOS app.
+7. Follow the instructions to download the `GoogleService-Info.plist` file and add it to your Xcode project.
+8. Install the necessary Firebase pods in your project and configure the Firebase SDK with your API keys and credentials.
+See the [Firebase documentation](https://firebase.google.com/docs/ios/setup) for detailed instructions.

+Once you've completed these steps, you should be able to run the app and interact with your Firestore database.
+If you run into any issues, please refer to the Firebase documentation or open an issue in this repository.

 ## Usage

 To use the app, open it in Xcode and run it on a simulator or a connected device.